 IAS 26 requires the present value of the Fund's promised retirement benefits to be disclosed and for this purpose the actuarial assumptions and methodology should be based on IAS19.

-The actuarial present value of promised retirement benefits calculated in line with IAS19 assumptions is estimated to be £1.783 million (£1,503 million in 2013/14).
+The actuarial present value of promised retirement benefits calculated in line with IAS19 assumptions is estimated to be £1,659 million (£1,783 million in 2014/15).
+This includes both vested and non-vested benefits.